mbaechler/james-project/README.txt

 =========================================================

 * Requirements
-Build artifacts should be in ./dockerfiles/run/guice/destination folder.
+Built artifacts should be in ./dockerfiles/run/guice/destination folder.

 * Howto ?
 You need a running cassandra in docker.
 To achieve this run :
-$ docker run -d --name=cassandra cassandra
+$ docker run -d --name=cassandra cassandra:2.2.3

 You need a running ElasticSearch in docker.
 To achieve this run :
 $ docker run -d --name=elasticsearch elasticsearch:1.5.2